Equestrian events at the 1956 Summer Olympics

 The equestrian events at the 1956 Summer Olympics were held in Stockholm due to the Australian quarantine regulations and included dressage, eventing, and show jumping.
 All three disciplines had both individual and team competitions.
 The competitions were held from 11 to 17 June 1956 at Stockholm Olympic Stadium.
-There were 158 entries from 29 countries: Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Cambodia, Canada, Denmark, Egypt, Finland, France, Germany, Great Britain, Hungary, Ireland, Italy, Japan, Netherlands, Norway, Portugal, Romania, Soviet Union, Spain, Sweden, Switzerland, Turkey, USA and Venezuela.
+There were 158 entries from 29 National Olympic Committees: Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Cambodia, Canada, Denmark, Egypt, Finland, France, Germany, Great Britain, Hungary, Ireland, Italy, Japan, Netherlands, Norway, Portugal, Romania, Soviet Union, Spain, Sweden, Switzerland, Turkey, USA and Venezuela.
 This would be the first appearance for Australia, Cambodia and Venezuela in equestrian events.

 Although Melbourne was awarded the 1956 Olympic Games, Australia had a strict six-month pre-shipment quarantine on horses.
 A meeting in 1953 by Australian federal authorities ruled that they would not change the quarantine laws for the Olympic horses.
 Therefore, the equestrian competition would not be able to be held in Australia.
-In 1954, the IOC selected Stockholm, Sweden as the alternate venue for the equestrian events.
+In 1954, the IOC selected Stockholm, Sweden, as the alternate venue for the equestrian events.
 Therefore, the equestrian events were not only separated by city or country, but also continent, with the equestrian event being held in June (summer in the Northern Hemisphere) and the other sports held in November (late spring in the Southern Hemisphere).